 The National Railway Museum

 A premier attraction in the city, this fascinating museum offers something for those of every age – and you don’t need to be a ‘train spotter’ to find things interesting here!
-Special exhibitions operate regularly and during school holidays you will often find a certain Tank Engine pays a visit to entertain our younger visitors.
+Special exhibitions operate regularly.

 No visit to the city would be complete without having a look at our spectacular Minster.
 The largest gothic cathedral in northern Europe, it towers over the city and also represents the hub of the Christian community.
 The undercroft and climb to the top of the tower will be the highlights of your tour.